 Kids with ADHD often brim with big ideas about all kinds of exciting things they want to do.
 But they struggle with the planning, organization, and problem-solving skills to carry them out.

-Let’s say a 12-year-old is fired up about building a go-cart this weekend.
-All week, she goes on about the color she’ll paint it, what the frame will be made of, and who’s going to help her.
+Let’s say Leah, a 12-year-old, is fired up about building a go-cart this weekend.
+All week, Leah goes on about the color she’ll paint it, what the frame will be made of, and who’s going to help her.

 Come Saturday, she finally gets out of bed at 11:00.
 She hasn’t called any friends in advance, and everyone is busy.
 She also realizes she doesn’t have any materials to build it.

-Unable to figure out a new strategy or activity, she slumps down on the couch and spends the day “bored” and bummed out.
+Unable to figure out a new strategy or activity, Leah slumps down on the couch and spends the day “bored” and bummed out.

 It may take kids with ADHD a little longer, though, to figure out something to do.
 So give your child time before jumping in with ideas.
 Your child may come up with a fun way to spend time without your input.